 - dev-TYPO3_6-2 / 6.2.x-dev

 TYPO3 is an open source PHP based web content management system released under the GNU GPL.
-TYPO3 is copyright (c) 1999-2016 by Kasper Skaarhoj.
+TYPO3 is copyright © 1999-2023 by Kasper Skårhøj.

 This document provides a basic introduction to TYPO3.

-TYPO3 requires a webserver with PHP and a database (MySQL recommended).
-Accessing the backend through a supported browser.
+TYPO3 requires a web server with PHP and a database (e.g. MySQL).
+The backend is accessed via a supported browser.

-Please see the INSTALL.md in this folder in order to set up a basic TYPO3 installation on your webserver.
+Please see the Installation Guide in order to set up a basic TYPO3 installation on your web server.

 TYPO3 is a free and open source Content Management Framework.
 It is released under the GNU General Public License.
-It can run on several web servers, such as Apache or IIS, on top of many operating systems, among them Linux, Microsoft Windows, FreeBSD or MacOS X.
+It can run on several web servers, such as Apache, nginx or IIS, on top of many operating systems, among them Linux, Microsoft Windows, FreeBSD or macOS.

-TYPO3 was initially authored by Kasper Skårhøj and is now further developed by a community of Active Contributors around a small TYPO3 CMS Team.
+TYPO3 was initially authored by Kasper Skårhøj and is now further developed by a community of contributors and the TYPO3 Core Development Team.

 A Content Management Framework is more than just a content management system, due to the separation of the streamlined core and optional plugins (extensions).
-TYPO3 has an open API that allows you to extend the frontend (web site) and/or backend (administration) functionalities.
+TYPO3 has an open API that allows you to extend the frontend (website) and/or backend (administration) functionality.